When it comes to relaxing holidays, there’s no town like a wine town.

 From the Chateau de la Petite-Pierre, we followed the “Circuit des 3 rochers,” which goes to three impressive rock formations.
 It’s 10 KM long and took about 3-4 hours along easy to moderate trails.
 You can see the directions for this hike as well as more hiking trails in La Petite-Pierre here.

 If you have more time, the nearby towns of Saverne and Bouxwiller are also nice places to visit.
 After our hike, we drove back to Strasbourg and returned our car to the Avis office.

 When we arrived in Strasbourg on Day 3, we had to endure the daunting task of navigating a strange, busy city and looking for parking.
 So it was with a great sense of relief that we returned our car on Day 4 and explored Strasbourg on foot and by buses and trams.
-Having said that, I highly recommend letting go of your rental car once in Strasbourg.
-The city is very walkable, the public transportation is most efficient and easy to figure out, and you can also choose to go around in bikes.
+I highly recommend letting go of your rental car once in Strasbourg.
+The city is very walkable, public transportation is efficient and easy to figure out, and you can also choose to go around in bikes.

 The most photogenic district in Strasbourg is Petite France (“Little France”), a historic quarter that used to be home for the city’s tanners, millers, and fishermen.
 You’ll get the best views of the district from the Barrage Vauban, as well as from the many bridges that cross the canals.

 From Petite France, make your way to the Krutenau district, where you can visit the Musée alsacien and the Palais Rohan.
 You can learn more about Alsatian history in these museums, or simply admire the French Baroque architecture.